wrapgenius/wrapgenius.github.io/_posts/2019-04-22-Win-Streak-Probabilities.md

     ('ARI', '[10 10  2  1  0  0]')

 Looks like a lot of long winning streaks.
-But how does that compare to what the Binomial distribution predicts? <br>
+But how does that compare to what theory predicts? <br>
-To answer that, we count how many teams have had streaks greater than N, from N = 1 to 15, i
+To answer that, we count how many teams have had streaks greater than N, from N = 1 to 15.

 ```python